James Garfield Stewart

 James Garfield Stewart (November 17, 1880 – April 3, 1959) was an American Republican politician from Cincinnati, Ohio.
 He served as mayor of Cincinnati from 1938 to 1947 and then as justice on the Ohio Supreme Court from 1947 to 1959.
-Stewart's son Potter (1915 - 1985) was an Associate Justice of the United States Supreme Court.
-Another son, Zeph Stewart, was the master of Lowell House and head of the Classics department at Harvard.
-His daughter was Irene Potter Stewart Taylor, of Cincinnati, Ohio.

 Life and career

 Stewart was born in Springfield, Ohio, the son of Mary Emily (Durbin) and James Eli Stewart, and graduated from Kenyon College in 1902.
 He graduated from Cincinnati Law School and was admitted to the bar in 1905.
 He opened a private practice in Springfield for three years before joining Hugh L. Nichols' firm in Cincinnati in 1908.
-He was elected to City Council in 1934, and was Mayor 1938-1947.
+He was elected to City Council in 1934, and was Mayor 1938–1947.

+In 1944, Stewart won the Republican nomination for Ohio Governor by just 2,200 votes over Attorney General Thomas Herbert.
+He lost the general election to Frank Lausche.